Document Categorization¶

 Name-based Categorization AI¶

-The name-based Categorization AI is a good fallback logic using the name of the Category to categorize Documents when no model-based Categorization AI is available:
+The name-based Categorization AI is a simple logic that checks if a name of the Category appears in the Document.
+It can be used to categorize Documents when no model-based Categorization AI is available.

 from konfuzio_sdk.data import Project